 When you complete the initial courses, there will be many more classes and training materials provided to the whole community.
 You can adopt the additional classes at the pace that best suits your household.

-Life Skills for a Lifetime assumes that participants can give, receive, and follow instructions in the English language.
-Since parents will be taking the lead in doing the regular exercises, judgment as to the fitness of your student – either as a result of age, maturity, or capability – is left exclusively to your discretion as the parent.
+Social Skills for Success assumes that participants can give, receive, and follow instructions in the English language.
+Since parents will be taking the lead in doing the regular exercises, judgment as to the fitness of your student – either as a result of age, maturity, or capability – is left exclusively to your parental discretion.
 Please feel free to contact me (there is a form at the bottom of this page) if you have specific questions about whether this course will work for your child.

 Absolutely.
 I want to help your son or daughter be their best self and confident in any social interaction.
 However, my objective is not to transform your child from an introverted bookworm to an extroverted cheerleader.
 Many people (including most of my family members and me) are not energized by large social gatherings.
 We would rather curl up near a crackling fire with a good book.
 Nevertheless, when your daughter participates in a social group, when your son wants to make more friends, I want them to be comfortable and clear-headed about how they can connect with others.